 - Feeling of heaviness in the chest

 - Gasping for air

 This feeling of breathlessness can be very uncomfortable.
 It can also make a person feel anxious and frightened.
 However, it is important to know that when shortness of breath happens, trying to breathe through it is not actually causing any more damage.

-Shortness of breath is a main symptom of both emphysema and chronic bronchitis.
-Most people with COPD have symptoms of both of those conditions, so shortness of breath is common.
+Shortness of breath is one of the main symptoms of both emphysema and chronic bronchitis.
+Most people with COPD have symptoms of both of those conditions, so shortness of breath is common.1

 Emphysema can cause a feeling of breathlessness in different ways.
 It is a disease that affects the millions of tiny air sacs within the lungs.
 People with COPD develop emphysema due to damage to their lungs from breathing in irritants, such as cigarette smoke.